-The moist and rocky bushveld vegetation units were allocated a medium sensitivity since they are considered important habitats that should be conserved due to the likely presence of plant SCC and habitat diversity and functionality.
+The moist bushveld and rocky bushveld vegetation units were allocated a medium sensitivity since they are considered important habitats that should be conserved due to the likely presence of plant SCC and habitat diversity and functionality.
 Furthermore, the riparian delineations were assigned high ecological sensitivity due to their suitable habitat for SCC and species diversity.

-Figure 23: Relative Terrestrial Biodiversity Theme Sensitivity (DFFE Screening Tool, 2023)
+Figure 24: Map of Relative Terrestrial Biodiversity Theme Sensitivity (DFFE Screening Tool, 2023)